dmbarbour/glas/docs/GlasDesign.md

 Glas distinguishes open and closed records.
 Closed records prevent adding new fields via unification, but contain an implicit summary of which fields are defined, allowing limited reflection.
 Glas records are closed by default.
 Open records are indicated by an ellipsis as the last field, e.g. `(x:6, y:7, ...)`.

-The empty, closed record `()` serves as the Glas unit value.
-The empty, open record `(...)` is effectively an anonymous unfication variable.
+The empty, closed record `()` serves as the Glas unit type and value.

 A variant is encoded as a closed, singleton record, e.g. `circle:(radius:3, color:red)`.
 Variants are the primary basis for conditional behavior with pattern matching.
 Logically, pattern matching relies on the implicit summary field.
 Glas has special support for variants in the type system.
-The unit variant `foo:()` is common for simple enumerations, but ugly and noisy, so Glas provides a convenient shorthand `'foo`.
+The unit variant `foo:()` is common for simple enumerations.
+Glas provides a convenient shorthand: `'foo` is equivalent to `foo:()`

 Closed records are frequently used as function arguments in Glas.
-Closed records conveniently support named parameters, optional parameters, and `'flag` parameters.
+Closed records conveniently support named parameters, optional parameters, and optional `'flag` parameters.

 ## Lists, Tuples, Arrays